-Students who lose eligibility for a TVCC Departmental Scholarship because they did not meet the minimum hours completion requirement must "make up," at their own expense, the number of hours they were deficient for the semester in which the student was placed on scholarship suspension.
+Students who lose eligibility for a TVCC departmental or donor scholarship because they did not meet the minimum hours completion requirement must "make up," at their own expense, the number of hours they were deficient for the semester in which the student was placed on scholarship suspension.

-Students who lose eligibility for a TVCC Departmental Scholarship because they did not meet the GPA requirement must bring their cumulative GPA up to 2.0, at their own expense, before regaining eligibility.
+Students who lose eligibility for a TVCC departmental or donor scholarship because they did not meet the GPA requirement must bring their cumulative GPA up to 2.0, at their own expense, before regaining eligibility.

-Students are responsible for notifying the office of student financial aid and PROVIDING A COPY of their grades when they believe they have met the requirements to regain eligibility for Title IV assistance.
+Students are responsible for notifying the office of student financial aid and providing a copy of their grades when they believe they have met the requirements to regain eligibility for TVCC departmental or donor scholarships.
+Students may use the "Fast Track" semesters to regain eligibility between fall and spring or between spring and summer semesters.
+Students may use the summer semesters to regain eligibility between spring and fall semesters.

-Failure to Maintain Satifactory Academic Progress (SAP) Appeal Procedure
+Failure to Maintain Satisfactory Academic Progress (SAP) APPEAL PROCEDURE FOR FEDERAL AID OR TVCC SCHOLARSHIPS